 2. Consider Location

 When you enroll your child in a non-neighborhood public school, transportation probably won’t be provided.
-It’s a good idea to look for schools near your home or workplace—”Or someplace in between,” says Roberta Walker, senior manager of choice and enrollment services for Denver Public Schools (DPS).
+It’s a good idea to look for schools near your home or workplace—”Or someplace in between,” says Roberta Walker, former senior manager of choice and enrollment services for Denver Public Schools (DPS).

 3. Plan a Visit